cakephp/docs/en/controllers/components.rst

     properties they share the same 'namespace'.
 Be sure to not give a component and a model the same name.

-Loading components on the fly
+Loading Components on the Fly
 -----------------------------

 You might not need all of your components available on every controller